sledgeh4w/chomper/README.md

 ## Installation

-Clone the repository to use the latest version (recommend):
+Clone the repository to use the latest version (recommended):

 ```
 $ git clone https://github.com/sledgeh4w/chomper ; cd chomper